Abbott Elementary: Music

 The series does not use any original music or score written or recorded for it, instead using pre-existing and/or library music, often used as diegetic music (or source music), often performed "live" by cast members.
 The previously released song, "Hold'em", performed by Maker, was used as its main title theme.

 Release

+Broadcast and syndication

-In the US, the show airs on ABC and streams on Hulu with next-day availability and HBO Max after each season.
+In the US, the show airs on ABC and streams on Hulu with next-day availability and Disney+ through the Hulu content hub added by Disney in early 2024.
+The show also streams on Max after each season completes its broadcast.
 In Australia and New Zealand the show was first released on Disney+ under the Star content hub on February 16 as a Star Original with a 6 episode premiere with new episodes weekly before airing in several countries in Europe such as UK, France, Italy and Germany.

-In Canada, the series airs on Global, with episodes available to stream on the Global TV app the next day.
-The first season is currently available to stream on Disney+ under the Star content hub.
+In Canada, the series airs on Global, with episodes available to stream on StackTV and the Global TV app the next day.
+The first four seasons are currently available to stream on Disney+ under the Star content hub.

+Home media

+The first season was released by Warner Bros.
+Discovery Home Entertainment on the 18 October 2022.
+The DVD has no special features.
+The following seasons were released on DVD in region 1 on the 12 September 2023 and on the 1 April 2025.